Silica Fibre Fabrication Facility

 The silica glass fabrication facility extends the research capability at IPAS and opens new opportunities as well as enhancing the range of applications for speciality silica fibres from photonics research in new lasers, telecommunications devices, nonlinear optics, sensing, electro-optic devices, to applications led research in industrial machining and medical treatments.

-The North Terrace Silica Preform Facility comprises silica preform production via MCVD, Ultrasonic milling and drilling equipment and preform characterisation instruments.
-The Thebarton Silica Fibre Drawing Facility houses a 6-meter fibre drawing tower and fibre characterisation instruments.
+The North Terrace Silica Preform Facility comprises silica preform production via Extrusion, Stacking and Ultrasonic milling and drilling equipment.
+The Thebarton Silica Fibre Drawing Facility houses a 6-meter fibre drawing tower and a glass working lathe with hydrogen burner.

 Glass and fibre characterisation